Last Updated on November 22, 2022 by Zwivel Team

-- A droopy eyelid is a rare but non-serious side-effect of Botox injections.
+- A droopy eyelid is a rare side-effect of Botox injections.

-- There are treatments available to minimize eyelid “droop” if it happens to you.
+- There are treatments available to minimize eyelid “droop” when it happens.

-Botox is a modern miracle.
+Botox is seen by many as a modern miracle.
 With a quick injection routine every three to four months, you can stave off eye and forehead wrinkles for years.
-The procedure is simple and fast, and the effects are nearly instantaneous.
+The procedure itself is simple and fast, while the effects are nearly instantaneous.

 It’s no wonder that Botox is one of the most popular cosmetic procedures in top clinics around the world.